openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/02-deploying-first-fuse-application-on-openshift.md

 In this course you are going to deploy a web application which is implemented using the Python programming language.

-Select the _Python_ category from the catalog browser.
+Select the _FIS_ category from the catalog browser.
 Any options for deploying applications which are related to Python will be displayed.

 ![Available Python Versions](../../assets/intro-openshift/deploying-python/02-deploy-python-versions.png)